Smart Patients Get Smart Care™

 I am still treatment naive.
 For whatever the reasons, my trisomy 12, unmutated CLL has been behaving indolently.
 My platelets have stabilized and improved over the last 33 months.
 My ALC in January 2016 was 10.4 and in July 2018 was 15.1.
 My IgG is way up there at almost 1400.
 All traces of diverticulosis and acid reflux disease that I was told I had back in 2016 have miraculously disappeared.
 Some of my cholesterol values improved by close to 100%.
 I feel and look 20 years younger.
 I don’t get infections and have had only one cold in the 3 years since I began my health regimen.
 I want to urge my fellow CLLers to, throughout their disease process, do whatever is within their power to live a healthier CLL lifestyle.

-For the last 3 years, I’ve sought advice from some brilliant macrobiotic healers.
+For the last three years, I’ve sought advice from some brilliant macrobiotic healers.
 I’ve read many articles and virtually every book available on the topic.
 During this same time, I’ve seen my general health steadily improve.
 CLL symptoms have diminished dramatically due to using macrobiotic principles.
 Macrobiotic healing may not be right for everyone.
-Just like medical intervention does not always yield perfect results, neither does Macrobiotics!
-My contention, though, is that for a large subset of CLL patients, Macrobiotics can significantly help them feel stronger, less fatigued and dramatically reduce symptoms.
+Just like medical intervention does not always yield perfect results, neither do macrobiotics.
+My contention though, is that for a large subset of CLL patients macrobiotics can significantly help them feel stronger, less fatigued and dramatically reduce symptoms.
 For me using this particular alternative mode has truly impacted my life in a positive way, so much so that I plan to become a macrobiotic counselor, completing my curriculum by January 2020.
-Time will tell if it slows disease progression or keeps me in W&W indefinitely.
+Time will tell if it slows disease progression or keeps me in watch and wait indefinitely.

-What does Macrobiotics mean to me as a CLL patient?
-Macrobiotics literally means “big life, as in taking whatever steps are necessary to maximize health!”
-You’ll find as many definitions of Macrobiotics as there are macrobiotic healers.
-In my case the phrases “You are what you eat” and “let food be thy medicine and medicine be thy food” best describe Macrobiotics.
-It means returning balance to a life that has been turned topsy turvy due to the uncertainties of CLL!
-Modern day Macrobiotics incorporates ancient Asian healing techniques of balancing yin and yang.
-If our body is out of balance, can we possibly take steps to bring us back to balance??
-If we are 50 pounds overweight, might we then eat a more wholesome diet, add exercise and then lose the extra pounds so that we feel more energetic and our body is less physically stressed?
+What do macrobiotics mean to me as a CLL patient?
+They literally mean “big life”, as in taking whatever steps are necessary to maximize health!
+You’ll find as many definitions of macrobiotics as there are macrobiotic healers.
+In my case the phrases “you are what you eat” and “let food be thy medicine and medicine be thy food” best describe macrobiotics.
+It means returning balance to a life that has been turned topsy turvy due to the uncertainties of CLL.
+Modern day macrobiotics incorporates ancient Asian healing techniques of balancing yin and yang.
+If our body is out of balance, can we possibly take steps to bring us back to balance?
+If we are 50 pounds overweight, might we then eat a more wholesome diet, add exercise, and then lose the extra pounds so that we feel more energetic, and our body is less physically stressed?
 The extra weight would be expansive (yin) and getting back to a smaller size, would be contractive or (yang).
-I’ll confess that while I relate to the ancient Chinese medical/ spiritual aspects of Macrobiotics, I‘m mostly interested in the nutrients in macrobiotic foods which I believe contain substances that impact blood values and in some instances, discourage cancer.
+I’ll confess that while I relate to the ancient Chinese medical/spiritual aspects of macrobiotics.
+I‘m mostly interested in the nutrients in macrobiotic foods, which I believe contain substances that impact blood values and, in some instances, discourage cancer.

 For my diet, I include as much local, organically grown food as possible.
 The theory is that our body adapts more easily to foods found naturally in our immediate environment.
-I do not eat meat, poultry, dairy, sugar, or most nightshade vegetables, mostly because I find these foods are too inflammatory and I have enough bumps, lumps and swelling to last me a lifetime, thank you!
-I avoid alcohol, white flour foods and processed junk foods—because they just make me feel lousy!
+I do not eat meat, poultry, dairy, sugar, or most nightshade vegetables, mostly because I find these foods are too inflammatory and I have enough bumps, lumps and swelling to last me a lifetime!
+I avoid alcohol, white flour foods and processed junk foods—because they just make me feel lousy.
 I dramatically limit the intake of wheat and gluten to lessen allergic reactions.
-I eat 25% whole grains, 30% root, greens and sea vegetables, 15% fish, 5% soups, 10% beans, soy products like tofu and tempeh and 15% salads, nuts, seeds and fruit.
-Macro advocates using the healthiest ways to prepare food to maximize intake of nutrients.
-We chew food at least 30x per bite, to liquify foods and affect the best digestion of nutrients.
-To some extent, the way that we combine foods affects our ability to metabolize nutrients.
-Good digestion and elimination certainly play roles in our overall health.
+I eat 25% whole grains, 30% root, greens and sea vegetables, 15% fish, 5% soups, 10% beans, soy products like tofu and tempeh, and 15% salads, nuts, seeds and fruit.
+Macrobiotics advocates suggest using the healthiest ways to prepare food to maximize intake of nutrients.
+We generally chew food at least 30 times per bite to liquify foods and affect the best digestion of nutrients.
+To some extent, the way that we combine foods affect our ability to metabolize nutrients.
+Good digestion and elimination certainly play a role in our overall health.
 Even eating at the table in a relaxed state of mind, showing appreciation for having access to good food and not being distracted by digital stuff while sitting down to eat (TV, smartphones, etc.) makes for better metabolism.
 We avoid eating three hours before we retire for sleep.
 This gives our body a chance to wind down and to better digest nutrients while we sleep and heal.

-To understand how Macrobiotics helped me, it helps to understand my health profile: I was born with iron anemia which was corrected through nutrition.
+To understand how macrobiotics helped me, it helps to understand my health profile.
+I was born with iron anemia which was corrected through nutrition.
 My parents were two-pack-a-day smokers.
 Mom passed away at age 70 of lung cancer, dad succumbed to diabetes and a heart condition at age 80, and my sister died at age 60 after a 35 yearlong battle with multiple sclerosis.
-Two of my grandparents had cancer and died very young; two lived into their nineties.
+Two of my grandparents had cancer and died very young, and two lived into their nineties.
 I was a chubby child and basically ate the standard American pyramid diet.
-Dairy, meat, poultry, fish, frozen and canned veggies, sugary processed foods and cereals, white bread and lunch meats were staples.
+Dairy, meat, poultry, fish, frozen and canned veggies.
+Sugary processed foods that included cereals, white bread, and lunch meats were staples.
 Dessert after every major meal was commonplace.
 If it had nitrates, we ate it!
-As a young boy I was allergic to just about everything: nuts, pollen, wheat, dairy, cats and even dogs made me sneeze.
-I suffered from earaches, lots of cavities, sore throats, post nasal drip, clogged sinuses, colds and cold sores.
+As a young boy I was allergic to just about everything including nuts, pollen, wheat, dairy, cats, and even dogs made me sneeze.
+I suffered from earaches, lots of cavities, sore throats, postnasal drip, clogged sinuses, colds, and cold sores.
 In my early teens I developed a benign nasal polyp that had to be removed.
 By age 17, I had mononucleosis.
-Overall though, I was healthy enough to excel in some sports, a saving grace that managed to slim me down somewhat.
+Overall, I was healthy enough to excel in some sports, a saving grace that managed to slim me down somewhat.

 Although I endeavored to improve my diet as an adult, I continued to enjoy dairy, meat, sweets and other less than healthful foods until about three years ago when CLL was diagnosed.
 My liver counts were always just little off as a teenager.
-From age 20-45, I seldom visited a doctor, but I had mysterious bouts of higher than normal white blood cell counts periodically, chalked up to being caused by allergies, illness or infections.
-In my early 50’s my cholesterol levels were high LDL, low HDL, high triglycerides and higher than normal cholesterol.
+From age 20-45, I seldom visited a doctor, but I had mysterious bouts of higher-than-normal white blood cell counts periodically, chalked up to being caused by allergies, illness or infections.
+In my early 50’s my cholesterol levels were high LDL, low HDL, high triglycerides, and higher than normal cholesterol.
 By age 55 my platelets were gradually spiraling down.
 By 2012, my platelets were at 141.
-I had mysterious pains in the groin area and constantly recurring cold sores, sinus problems and ear infections.
+I had mysterious pains in the groin area, constantly recurring cold sores, sinus problems, and ear infections.
 By 2014, my platelets were at 122.
-I felt somewhat fatigued and some white blood cell level was not normal—that’s when one doctor asked if I bruised easily or ever had night sweats?
+I felt somewhat fatigued, and some white blood cell levels were not normal.
+That’s when one doctor asked if I bruised easily or ever had night sweats?
 In October 2015 after a night of surfcasting, I returned home to find a six-inch blood clot on the inside of my thigh, that’s when the sirens started sounding.
 My official CLL diagnosis was in January 2016 with my platelets at 119.
 I felt anemic and had bronchitis for two consecutive winters.
 I was so breathless that it was difficult for me to speak without coughing in between sentences.

-Soon a local oncologist/hematologist did some genetic testing and found that I was a trisomy 12 unmutated CLLer, with a zap-70 marker.
+Soon a local oncologist/hematologist did some genetic testing and found that I was a trisomy 12, unmutated TP53 CLLer, with a zap-70 marker.
 A pet scan showed diverticulosis, as well as swollen lymph nodes and spleen.
 After being checked by an ENT due to swollen neck nodes and horrible heartburn, I was told I had a swollen esophagus and acid reflux disease.
-Welcome to the never dull world of CLL or as I like to call it “the realm of never-ending boo boos and the land of a 1,000 cuts!”
+Welcome to the never dull world of CLL, or as I like to call it “the realm of never-ending boo-boos and the land of a 1,000 cuts.”
 By February 2016, I was on a strict macrobiotic diet.

 Changes in my CLL and general health profile that I attribute largely to a macrobiotic lifestyle.

-High energy and low weight due to macro.
+that being said, I have experienced high energy and low weight due to macrobiotics.
 I initially dropped nearly 50 LBS and went from a high of 192 lbs. to a low of 138 lbs., eventually leveling off at my college fighting weight of 155 lbs.
 The weight stays off effortlessly and I eat like a horse (literally because of all the whole grain, and figuratively sometimes).
 With the drop in weight, I experienced a major surge of energy—my CLL fatigue disappeared!
 I now sleep between 5-6 hours nightly.
-I am able to run a small publishing business, jog or walk 3 miles almost daily and also make time to go fishing and have fun with boundless energy on most days.
+I am able to run a small publishing business, jog or walk three miles almost daily, and also make time to go fishing and have fun with boundless energy on most days.

 My ALT liver enzyme count went from 92 to 20, which is just spectacular.
 My blood pressure is that of a seasoned athlete.
 My cholesterol went from a lifetime high of 220 to a low of 110, with other cholesterol values almost halving and an excellent reduction in coronary risk.

 It took 30 months, but my diverticulosis and acid reflux diseases completely disappeared!
-No constipation, no loose stools, no stomach pains, incredible digestion and three or more healthy bowel movements every day.
-Most importantly- my platelets which had been gradually decreasing since 2008 and had reached a low of 113, have remained for the last two years at 120-125!
-My red blood cells according to one doctor have maintained the shape of what healthy new blood cells appear like under microscopic scrutiny – which may indicate a reasonably functioning bone marrow.
+No constipation, no loose stools, no stomach pains, incredible digestion, and three or more healthy bowel movements every day.
+Most importantly- my platelets which had been gradually decreasing since 2008 and had reached a low of 113 and have remained for the last two years at 120-125.
+My red blood cells according to one doctor have maintained the shape of what healthy new blood cells appear like under microscopic scrutiny, which may indicate a reasonably functioning bone marrow.

 Immunity wise, my allergies have improved 95%.
 I have no nasal congestion or earaches.
-No post nasal drip.
+No postnasal drip.
 I can sleep without constant tossing and turning due to clogged nasal passages.
-No hay fever at all!
-At initial diagnosis, I had all kinds of chronic infections including cold sores almost every three months – I haven’t had even one infection in the last eight months.
-I don’t get colds, sore throats or bronchitis – anymore!
+And no hay fever at all!
+At initial diagnosis, I had all kinds of chronic infections including cold sores almost every three months, but I haven’t had even one infection in the last eight months.
+I don’t get colds, sore throats, or bronchitis anymore.

 My IgG value actually went up over the last 33 months from 1330 to a high of over 1400.
 Hopefully this means my immune system is liking what I’m doing.
 My vitamin D level at diagnosis was 21 and was 55 as recently as January 2018.
 My vitamin B-12 level (critical to producing functional red blood cells and platelets) is at a very high level of normal.
 My iron values are excellent as well.
-Macrobiotics seems to be agreeing with me.
+Macrobiotics seem to be agreeing with me.
 If it weren’t for having small nodes and very bouncy absolute neutrophil levels, I wouldn’t know I had CLL.
-I feel terrific – as if I’ve turned back the aging clock.
-Even so, don’t be fooled by my bravado – I know at any given moment CLL can become a devious and treacherous foe.
+I feel terrific.
+It’s as if I’ve turned back the aging clock.
+Even so, don’t be fooled by my bravado.
+I know at any given moment CLL can become a devious and treacherous foe.
 But for now, I am smacking it around a bit.
-And I like doing that – I feel like I have at least some control over some aspects of my disease.
+And I like doing that!
+I feel like I have at least some control over some aspects of my disease.

 Is there evidence that some medical doctors are gravitating towards integrative nutritional healing?

-Some are 100% believers, while others still need convincing!
+Some are 100% believers, while others still need convincing.
 My doctors are pleased as punch to see me doing so well.
-But nutrition and exercise are not really their “thing”.
-They love my results and encourage me to keep doing what I do, but I think in their heart of hearts, they are not fully convinced that what I do, dramatically impacts CLL per se.
+But nutrition and exercise are not really their thing.
+They love my results and encourage me to keep doing what I do, but I think in their heart of hearts, they are not fully convinced that what I do dramatically impacts CLL per se.
 That’s ok, my job is to just keep living well!
-My CLL doctors will know how to martial the drugs that might save my life, if treatment becomes necessary.
+My CLL doctors will know how to martial the drugs that might save my life if treatment becomes necessary.
 Their domain is medical healing, mine is holding CLL at bay and reducing a lion’s roar to a pussycat’s meow!
-Someday my CLL may come down on me like a ton of bricks.
-But I refuse to sit around and just WATCH and WILT – I want to watch and WIN!!
-My strategy is to go at least another ten years in W&W and hope that by that time there’s a complete cure or at least drugs that are so efficacious and gentle, that I won’t even know that CLL is around!
+Someday my CLL may come down on me like a ton of bricks, but I refuse to sit around and just WATCH and WILT – I want to watch and WIN!!
+My strategy is to go at least another ten years in watch and wait and hope that by that time there’s a complete cure, or at least drugs that are so efficacious and gentle that I won’t even know that CLL is around!
 I’d love to shock my doctors by being one of the few unmutated CLLers to ever go 30 years without requiring treatment!

 Interestingly, there are some medical researchers who believe, as I do, that nutrition and some alternative healing modes influence a better CLL outcome.
-As recently as march 2018 CLL researchers in Spain conducted a study (3) to compare three different dietary regimens and my take is that they concluded that statistically CLL patients seemed to fare better on a predominantly plant-based Mediterranean type diet than they did on traditional western cuisine.
+As recently as March 2018, CLL researchers in Spain conducted a study to compare three different dietary regimens.
+My take is that they concluded that statistically, CLL patients seemed to fare better on a predominantly plant-based Mediterranean type diet than they did on traditional western cuisine.
 The implication was that patients were more inclined to develop CLL from eating certain diets as opposed to enjoying others.
-Macrobiotics is similar to a Mediterranean diet, but in its strictest form does not allow for ANY meat, alcohol, poultry, nightshades or dairy, perhaps important distinctions.
-Macro also looks at balancing food energies and food combining to achieve the best possible health, principles not found in most other disciplines.
+Macrobiotics is similar to a Mediterranean diet, but in its strictest form does not allow for ANY meat, alcohol, poultry, nightshades, or dairy, which are perhaps important distinctions.
+Macrobiotics also looks at balancing food energies and food combining to achieve the best possible health, which are principles not found in most other disciplines.

 Dr. Bill Li, M.D., is a well-respected cancer researcher who has linked certain foods to having properties that prevent cancer cells from being able to grow blood vessels to take in nutrients, thus preventing them from flourishing and metastasizing.
-He feels that eating certain foods will encourage “anti-angiogenesis,” thus starving cancer cells to death by using nutrition!
+He feels that eating certain foods will encourage “anti-angiogenesis,” thus starving cancer cells to death by using nutrition.
 Many of the foods that Dr. Li encourages us to eat to starve cancer cells, happen to be the very foods that macrobiotic practitioners promote.
 So, there is much synergy these days between medical and holistic healers.
-Please view this 20 minute talk that Dr.Li did at a TED CONFERENCE(6).
-Then ask yourself if there may be a connection between smart nutrition and CLL outcome?
+Please view this 20 minute talk that Dr.Li did at a TED CONFERENCE, then ask yourself if there may be a connection between smart nutrition and CLL outcomes?

 So, in a nutshell, healing from CLL in my view, can be achieved more easily by combining the best that both Western medical and holistic healing have to offer.
 Macro is a “medicinal diet”, offering incredible advantages over many other diets, as well as much documentation from actual cancer patients who claim to have reduced the impact of their illnesses with it.
-Whether we are in W&W or in treatment, regimens like macrobiotics are for most of us, something that we can carefully attempt.
+Whether we are in watch and wait or in treatment, regimens like macrobiotics are for most of us, something that we can carefully attempt.
 We are not powerless!
-The vast majority of us do not have to sit around watching and waiting – we can make moves towards maximizing our general health.
-Ultimately Macrobiotics or a modified macrobiotic approach may be “just what the doctor ordered” to help us feel stronger, empowered, hopeful and fit enough to withstand the rigors of medical treatment, should it come to that.
+The vast majority of us do not have to sit around watching and waiting, we can make moves towards maximizing our general health.
+Ultimately macrobiotics or a modified macrobiotic approach may be just what the doctor ordered to help us feel stronger, empowered, hopeful and fit enough to withstand the rigors of medical treatment, should it come to that.

 – – – –